-Please read carefully and agree to these terms and conditions before booking, I run a caring and committed treatment space and these boundaries help me to cultivate mutual respect:
+Please read carefully and agree to these terms and conditions before booking, I hold strong professional boundaries and standards to cultivate mutual respect -

 And as the following website(s) and social media identities: